Proton Waja: History

-In 2007, the Proton Waja was facelifted with new headlamp, new fog lamp, new hood and garnish, new bumper, new grill and new front turn signal lamp.
+In 2007, the Proton Waja was facelifted with new headlamp, new fog lamp, new hood and garnish, new bumper, new grille and new front turn signal lamp.
 Two variants were available: 1.6M/T and 1.6A/T with five color options: Twilight Blue, Iridescent White, Burgundy, Metal Grey and Brilliant Red.

 In 2008, the Waja received the 125 PS CamPro CPS engine.
 The exterior was given minor changes, such as a new grille and new tail lights and the rims from the original Campro version Waja.
 The 2008 Waja CPS also includes both ABS and airbag as standard for the Malaysian market, which were previously optional equipment.

 Throughout the 11 year production, many enhancements, revision to equipment and running changes took place.

 British Touring Car Championship

 Team PSP's BTC-T Proton Impian at Knockhill Circuit, Scotland.

 The British Touring Car Championship (BTCC) is a touring car racing series held each year in the United Kingdom.
 Proton formerly participated in the BTCC between 2002 and 2004 under the official team name, Petronas Syntium Proton (Team PSP).
 The team in the 2002 and 2003 BTCC seasons was headed by Scottish and English drivers David Leslie and Phil Bennett respectively in two heavily modified BTC-T Proton Impian touring cars.

 Both drivers were succeeded by South African Shaun Watson-Smith and Malaysian Fariqe Hairuman in the 2004 season.
 Team PSP proved largely unsuccessful in the BTCC, with just two wins out of a grand total of 95 races, and finally withdrew altogether after the conclusion of the season of 2004.